Ruws99/ruws-factorial-digits/README.md

 Further testing has revealed a problem with the use of np.floor_divide().
 When calculating the factorial-digits for 100 the answer is 645 rather than 648.
 For this reason the "//" operator in python was rather used.

+The numpy library has problems with its floating point precision even though number is always kept at int.